Module Catalogue 2025/26

 Assessment Rationale And Relationship

-In the 2500-word summative assessment students will choose between two possible options:
+For the summative assessment, students will choose between two possible options:

-1) a keyword essay, allowing students to consolidate the skills honed in the formative in order to make an argument that embraces the breadth and depth of material on this module;
+1) a keyword essay, allowing students to make an argument that embraces the breadth and depth of material on this module;

 2) a creative writing exercise that invites students to pastiche material studied on the module and write a commentary that explains the rationale for their approach with reference to their knowledge of eighteenth-century literature.